 The CBD BUG is focused on ensuring such unacceptable outcomes for people riding bicycles are not repeated through the BaT tunnel project.
-Accordingly, CBD BUG members have analyzed the currently available BaT tunnel project EIS Reference Design maps and EIS from which the following issues of concern have been identified.
+Accordingly, CBD BUG members have analyzed the currently available BaT tunnel project EIS Reference Design maps, EIS and revised EIS, drawings from which the following issues of concern have been identified.
 It should be noted that due to the size of the EIS it will not be possible for the CBD BUG to note every issue that may affect cyclists and relating to the BaT project.
 In short it is the BaT projects responsibility to ensure any issues that affect cyclists are kept to an absolute minimum.
+As such the CBD BUG is disappointed that primary cycling corridors are not noted on EIS drawings.